 Service providers must understand their clients’ customers and their communication preferences.
 You need to help clients cater to the needs of the individual, whether it is paper, paperless, or a combination of both.
 Today’s market is more complex than ever before, and multi-channel communications that incorporate print will remain important for consumers of all ages.

 The availability of high-volume white paper color printing technology combined with a high level of dynamic personalization and multi-channel deployment gives marketing departments access to one of the most powerful promotional tools available today.
 Transaction documents are being delivered to consumers every day — enriching them with marketing content makes good business sense in an environment where consumers are seeking better, more colorful, and more personalized/relevant communications.

 The simple message is that high-speed inkjet and full-color communications are providing value to marketers and service providers alike.
 Success in 2018 requires delivering enhanced communications through affordable digital color and the associated improvements in response rates, time-to-market, and reduced call center traffic.
 For high-volume producers, this is becoming an operational imperative for overall cost reduction.

 Canon Solutions America delivers innovative inkjet technology with three iconic Océ inkjet presses to help you realize new opportunities in commercial print, direct mail, and transactional applications while creating unparalleled opportunities with books and magazines.

-Discover the next generation of the most successful high-speed inkjet press in the world, featuring the new Chromera ink set, advanced 2D head calibration, and Océ PreFire technology.
+Discover the next generation of the most successful high-speed inkjet press in the world, featuring color options from monochrome to up to six colors, advanced 2D head calibration, and Océ PreFire technology.
 Unleash new opportunities in commercial print with the Océ ColorStream® 6000 series.